raspdevpy/ccdoc/guide/Channel/vcBefore.md

 # $vcBefore

-Return the voice channel id that user just left in voice trigger
+Returns the Voice channelID the user switched from.

 ## Usage